Over to You

 These two types of memory are based on slightly different brain mechanisms, making it difficult to find a rule that applies to both.
 Therefore, it's better to use the following:

-If your session calls on your declarative memory, plan to work for 20 to 30 minutes.
+If your session uses your declarative memory, plan to work for 20 to 30 minutes.

-With this in mind, go back to your timetable and identify sessions that you could break down into shorter ones.
+With this in mind, go back to your schedule and identify sessions that you could break down into shorter ones.

 Note that the three mnemonics introduced in this chapter are far from being the only ones.
 Do your research and find others.
 In the last activity in the course, you'll learn the mind-mapping technique.

-In the meantime, I will see you again in the next chapter, where you will see why it is important to share what you are learning with your community of learners.
+In the meantime, I’ll see you again in the next chapter, where you’ll see why it’s important to share what you’re learning with your community of learners.